pramnora/javascript/find-primes/01/README.md

 ## SOME FURTHER NOTES: JAVASCRIPT IS THE MOST WIDELY USED PROGRAMMING LANGUAGE, NOW-A-DAYS; WITH POPULARITY 2ND TO NONE!

+When I first learned to write web page code: HTML/CSS, somewhere way back in the 1990's - 2000;
+I recall writing web page code using mainly either: Javascript/or, VBScript;
+(occassionally, I might try experimenting by writing web page code using, PerlScript).

+Because my own programming history is, in fact, related to having learned BASIC programming;
+therefore, I much preferred writing web browser code using VBScript/Visual BASIC Script, instead of Javascript.

+However, as time moved on...Javascript, seemed to have won the web browser popularity contest;
-Javascript, is 'the' main programming language which runs inside of nearly all web browers, now-a-days;
+as being the main programming language that was most universally accepted for use inside of web browsers.

+-(I think, that's mainly because VBScript code only ran inside of Microsoft Internet Explorer web browser, alone;
+  unless, you were to download/add a web browser plug-in...for it to work inside of 'other' web browsers.)-

+Eventually, I stopped writing VBScript code to use inside of web browers, anymore;
+and, mostly, used Javascript to write inside of the web browser, instead.

+But, I did not completely give up on using the BASIC family of programming languages, altogether;
+I just use -(present tense)- those languages in 'offline' mode, instead.

+- VBScript, is a very good language to use on Windows Desktop
-so, it is a very good idea to write programs using, Javascript;
+- QBASIC, is a very good language to use for CLI/Command Line Interface development
-because, then, as many people as possible will be able to gain access to it;
-once the program is already written/tested...; then, you can, immediately, publish it straight up onto the web.
+- Visual BASIC.net, can be used for OOP/Object Oriented Programming/web development
+- etc.

-If I had written this same program using: QBASIC/C/C++/-etc.; then, people might need to go and find/download
+If I had written this same program using: QBASIC/Pascal/C/C++/-etc.;
-that particular software in order to make the program run.
+then, people might need to go and find/download that particular software which is necessary in order to make the program run.

-However, because Javascript is being used 'universally' inside of nearly all web browers, now-a-days;
+Writing Javascript code; therefore, has tremendous advantages/benefits;
+with it being used 'universally' by nearly everyone on the whole entire planet;
-therefore, these is no need to go and find/download anything further at all.
+therefore, there is no need to go and find/download anything further at all.